Practical algorithms for Hierarchical overlap graphs: Proposed Algorithm

 \section{Proposed Algorithm}

-As described in \Cref{sec:prevWork}, all the algorithms essentially mark the nodes $Ov(P)$ of $\cal A$ (or $\cal E$), which will be added to $\cal H$, followed by a single traversal~\cite{DBLP:conf/cpm/000421} to generate $\cal H$.
+As described earlier, all the algorithms essentially mark the nodes $Ov(P)$ of $\cal A$ (or $\cal E$) which will be added to $\cal H$, followed by a single traversal~\cite{DBLP:conf/cpm/000421} to generate $\cal H$.
+These algorithms take $\cal A$ (or $\cal E$) as input and produce $in{\cal H}$ array as an output.
+For any node $v$, $in{\cal H}[v]$ is a boolean such that if its value is true then $v$ should be in $\cal H$.
 We thus focus here on optimally computing this $in{\cal H}$ array.
-We describe the algorithm incrementally, \textit{firstly} to mark all overlaps for all pairs $(p_i, p_j)$ for a fixed $p_i$ and all $p_j\in P$, \textit{secondly} optimize it to require $O(|p_i|)$ time after initialization, and \textit{finally} generalize it to find $Ov(P)$ in $O(n)$ time.
-Let us first recall an essential property of HOG that we use here.
+We describe our algorithm incrementally, \textit{firstly} to mark all overlaps for pairs $(p_i, p_j)$ for a fixed $p_i$ and all $p_j\in P$, \textit{secondly} optimize it to require $O(|p_i|)$ time after initialization, and \textit{finally} generalize it to find $Ov(P)$ in $O(n)$ time.
+We use the HOG Property (\Cref{lemma:inOv}) to identify the nodes in $Ov(P)$.
+For the sake of simplicity, we assume no string in $P$ is a prefix of another, making the nodes in $P$ be the leaves of $\cal A$.
+We shall later address how to handle this case separately.